 A brief recap as to where I am in my pursuit of learning to code:

 -In November of 2017 I decided to learn coding with the goal of securing a web development position where I can design, develop interactive web sites/apps and continue to develop my design and coding skills.
-I have limited funds so it all had to be free or nearly free.

 Basically I’ve immersed myself in the ‘open education’ movement.
 In later posts I’ll discuss which sites and books I found best/worst but for now I just say that if I didn’t look at them all I sure looked at a lot.
 One of my prerequisites was no cost so all the materials I’ll review are either free or available for free i.e. through libraries.